Quantization-Aware Neuromorphic Architecture for Skin Lesion Classification on Resource-Constrained Devices: Experiment

-A proprietary clinical dataset was established in partnership with Hospital Sultanah Bahiyah, comprising 3,162 dermatoscopic images from 1,235 patients collected between June 2022 and February 2024.
-To ensure comparability with benchmark studies, lesion categories were selected to match the seven classes in HAM10000.
-Rare and unclassified lesions were excluded to maintain consistency in diagnostic labeling and facilitate joint evaluation.
-Each case was independently annotated by at least two board-certified dermatologists and histopathologically confirmed where possible.
-All images and metadata were anonymized following institutional ethical guidelines (approved protocol: NJG-2022-3233-CN).
-Dataset partitioning followed the same 70\%/10\%/20\% train/validation/test split as HAM10000, stratified by disease category.
-This dataset provides a clinically diverse, real-world validation source for model generalization and robustness.
+A proprietary clinical dataset was established through a research collaboration with Nanjing Drum Tower Hospital, comprising 3,162 dermatoscopic images from 1,235 patients collected between June 2022 and February 2024 (Project No. NJG-2022-3233-CN).
+To ensure comparability with benchmark studies, lesion categories were curated to match the seven classes in HAM10000.
+Rare and unclassified conditions were excluded to maintain consistent labeling across classes.
+Each case was independently annotated by at least 2 board-certified dermatologists, with histopathological confirmation available for a subset of cases.
+All images and associated metadata were de-identified in accordance with ethics and governance requirements.
+Due to patient privacy, the dataset is not publicly released.
+Dataset partitioning followed a 70\%/10\%/20\% train/validation/test split stratified by disease category.
+Splits were constructed to avoid patient overlap across training, validation, and test sets.